satunheim/ConvCoTM_Inference_Accelerator/README.md

 ------------------------------------------------------------------------------------------------

 The solution is for inference operation, and the model for the given ConvCoTM configuration is fully programmable.
-The VHDL design is the exact basis for the implementation of the application-specific integrated circuit (ASIC) reported in the paper <i>"An All-digital 8.6-nJ/Frame 65-nm Tsetlin Machine Image Classification Accelerator"</i>.
+The VHDL design is the exact basis for the implementation of the application-specific integrated circuit (ASIC) reported in the paper <i>An All-digital 8.6-nJ/Frame 65-nm Tsetlin Machine Image Classification Accelerator</i>.
 (The only exception is that the clause switching reduction feedback is not included.)
 A preprint of the paper can be found at: https://arxiv.org/abs/2501.19347.

 The coding style applied for the VHDL designs is based on Appendix A in <i>"Digital Design Using VHDL: A Systems Approach"</i>, Dally William J. Harting R. Curtis Aamodt Tor M., Cambrige University Press, 2016.
 In particular, the principle that <i>"All state should be in explicitly declared registers"</i> has been carefully followed.